nik-ez/snowiq-docs/sa-supervisor-activities.md

 <section id="Inspecting-Routes" markdown="1">
 ### Inspecting Routes

 Once a Route has all its assignments completed, a Supervisor needs to change the status of that route to 'Inspected' to verify that the route is finished.
-To do this navigate to the Route Details panel and select 'Change Status' and then select 'Inspected' on the prompt.
+To do this, navigate to the Route Details panel and select 'Change Status', and then select 'Inspected' on the prompt.

 <img src="images/supervisor/sa-supervisor-activities/inspecting-routes.png" class="ios width-xl" data-lightbox="20" />